niyant4566/Getting_Cleaning_Data_Project/CodeBook.md

-# RELEVANT data frames created in this project and RELEVANT data it contains
+# Data frames created in this project and RELEVANT data it contains

 * activity_labels
     * data frame of 6 possible activities: